gastrosurgeryailabs/db-insight-explorer/README.md

 - **Database Connection Issues**: Make sure your database is running and accessible from your network
 - **LLM Configuration Errors**: Verify your API keys and endpoints are correct
 - **Query Errors**: If you get errors on specific queries, try rephrasing your question or providing more context
+- **File Analysis Issues**:
+  - Ensure your Gemini API key is valid
+  - Check that file formats are supported (PDF, JPG, JPEG, PNG)
+  - Large files may take longer to process